tylersb/react-ajax-lab-ancross/README.md

 Specifically, we'll be using the [villagers endpoints](https://acnhapi.com/doc#tag/Villagers) to render a list of villagers.

+Check out the [all villagers endpoint](http://acnhapi.com/v1/villagers/) in your broswer to get an idea of what data we'll be working with.

 ## Getting Started

 To start, let's go ahead and instantiate a new react app.
 We'll use: